CorporateClash/API/source/index.html.md

 ### Reason 1003: Account Ban
 The account has an an active ban delimited by the hours left.

-### Reason 1004: Unmet requisites
+### Reason 1004: Server Maintenance
-User did not meet the login requisites. (access level, etc)
+The account is locked out of the server due to pending maintenance.

-### Reason 1005: Invalid playertoken
+### Reason 1005: Invalid Token
-The users playertoken was either not found or corrupted.
+The account token submitted doesn't exist.

 ## Manifest API (v1)